Training Data Influence Analysis and Estimation: A Survey

 \section{Applications of Influence Analysis}

-This section briefly reviews different settings where influence analysis has been applied.
-We focus on higher-level learning tasks as opposed to the specific application environments where influence analysis has been used including: toxic speech detection~\citep{Han:2020:InfluenceToxicSpeech}, social network graph labeling~\citep{Zhang:2021:ActiveInfluenceGraphs}, user engagement detection~\citep{Liang:2021:UserEngagementDetection}, medical imaging annotation~\citep{Braun:2022:InfluenceMedicalImaging}, etc.
+\revTwo{ Section~\ref{sec:EstimatorOverview:RelatedTopics} discusses how a few topics (formally) relate to influence analysis.
+This section provides an extended discussion of influence analysis's applications.
+Specifically, this section focuses} on higher-level learning tasks as opposed to the specific application environments where influence analysis has been used including: toxic speech detection~\citep{Han:2020:InfluenceToxicSpeech}, social network graph labeling~\citep{Zhang:2021:ActiveInfluenceGraphs}, user engagement detection~\citep{Liang:2021:UserEngagementDetection}, medical imaging annotation~\citep{Braun:2022:InfluenceMedicalImaging}, etc.

-First, \keyword{data cleaning} aims to improve a machine learning model's overall performance by removing ``bad'' training data.
+First, \kw{data cleaning} aims to improve a machine learning model's overall performance by removing ``bad'' training data.
 These ``bad'' instances arise due to disparate non-malicious causes including human/algorithmic labeling error, non-representative instances, noisy features, missing features, etc.~\citep{Krishnan:2016:ActiveClean,Liu:2018:FinePruning,Krishnan:2019:AlphaClean}.
 Intuitively, ``bad'' training instances are generally anomalous, and their features clash with the feature distribution of typical ``clean'' data~\citep{Wojnowicz:2016:InfluenceSketching}.
 In practice, overparameterized neural networks commonly memorize these ``bad'' instances to achieve zero training loss~\citep{Hara:2019:SgdInfluence,Feldman:2020:InfluenceEstimation,Pruthi:2020:TracIn,Thimonier:2022:TracInAD}.
 As explained in Section~\ref{sec:EstimatorOverview:AlternativeDefinitions}, memorization can be viewed as the influence of a training instance on itself.
 Therefore, influence analysis can be used to detect these highly memorized training instances.
 These memorized ``bad'' instances are then either removed from the training data or simply relabeled~\citep{Kong:2022:InfluenceDataRelabeling} and the model retrained.